Through expert consultations, the JMP has developed core questions for monitoring water, sanitation and hygiene at home, schools and health centres

 - Hygiene (availability of a handwashing facility with water and soap)

 The JMP has collaborated with UNICEF Multiple Indicator Cluster Surveys (MICS) to develop and pilot new modules and questions for the SDGs.
+A draft set of updated core questions for household surveys was produced in November 2017 and is currently under review.
 The latest version of the MICS household questionnaire and water quality questionnaire provides the most up-to-date questions recommended by the JMP team.

 The JMP team welcomes feedback on the existing questions and as well as suggestions for an expanded set for SDG monitoring at the household level.
 Please contact us with your feedback at email@example.com.